clamy54/BlackBox-Cue/README.md

 6. Set the crossfade to about 5 seconds for smooth transitions, or choose **AUTO** to let BlackBox Cue find the best transition point for each track
 7. Click the first pad to start playback

-That's it -- your playlist runs on its own with smooth transitions between tracks.
+That's it: your playlist runs on its own with smooth transitions between tracks.

 **Tip:** If you import a jingle (using the Import function) while in Continue mode, you can then assign that same jingle to several pads on different pages.
 This lets you insert a jingle at various points throughout the playlist.
 The same trick works for advertising spots.